-1) Develop an integrated modeling framework that leverages the complementary strengths of data collected opportunistically by citizen scientists (widespread coverage in space and time) and structured survey data collected by AIS professionals (known sampling effort, reduced sampling biases);
+- Develop an integrated modeling framework that leverages the complementary strengths of data collected opportunistically by citizen scientists (widespread coverage in space and time) and structured survey data collected by AIS professionals (known sampling effort, reduced sampling biases);

-2) Apply this framework to two high-priority aquatic invasive plant species, Eurasian watermilfoil and starry stonewort.
+- Apply this framework to two high-priority aquatic invasive plant species, Eurasian watermilfoil and starry stonewort.
 These species differ in their statewide abundance, stages of invasion, biology, and detectability.
 This framework will lead to improved estimates of the distributions of these species and improved understanding of the factors that influence their occurrence and detectability;

-3) Explore ways to improve AIS surveillance more generally (e.g., by strategically allocating sampling effort spatially, temporally, and between structured and unstructured survey efforts).
+- Explore ways to improve AIS surveillance more generally (e.g., by strategically allocating sampling effort spatially, temporally, and between structured and unstructured survey efforts).

 The research team has developed: 1) a landscape-level model for the distribution and spread of Eurasian watermilfoil (EWM) in Minnesota lakes; and 2) a within-lake distribution model for starry stonewort (SSW).
 Their work during 2022 primarily focused on the latter model.
 They finalized the modeling framework, including the choice of predictors to include in the different components of the model (the component used to describe the distribution of SSW and the component used to model detection given SSW presence).
 In addition, the research team evaluated the sensitivity of model results to various data limitations and modeling assumptions.
 Lastly, they submitted a paper describing the model and results to the journal Biological Invasions.